neuralmagic/deepsparse/docs/use-cases/cv/image-classification.md

 - **Server** is a REST API wrapper around Pipelines built on [FastAPI](https://fastapi.tiangolo.com/) and [Uvicorn](https://www.uvicorn.org/).
 It enables you to start a model serving endpoint running DeepSparse with a single CLI.

-We will walk through an example of each using ResNet-50.
+This example uses ResNet-50.
 For a full list of pre-sparsified image classification models, [check out the SparseZoo](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=classification&page=1).

 ## Installation Requirements